hashhashu/sqltools-Oracle-driver/README.md

    * *show table recordes* doesn't support paging
 * adjust the order of completion items.
 * doesn't support for property(pk,fk) anymore for performance

+#### 0.1.7
+* update oracledb to 6.0.1 to support thin mode
+* add option 'thickmode' to support thick mode in this version(default is thin mode)
+* remove unessassary log code
 ### Feedback
 * If you have any questions, feel free to ask and I'll get back to you at the weekend.